dbFindFields {ctrdata} | R Documentation |

 ctrLoadQueryIntoDb, it will take a moment.

-Vector of strings with full names of field(s) found, ordered by register and alphabet.
-Names of the vector elements are the register names for the respective fields.
+Vector of strings with full names of field(s) found, ordered by register and alphabet, see examples.
+Names of the vector are the names of the register holding the respective fields.
+The field names can be fed into dbGetFieldsIntoDf to extract the data for the field(s) from the collection into a data frame.

 dbc <- nodbi::src_sqlite(